Wander Franco Player Props: Rays vs. Royals

 - In 69.4% of his 72 games this season, Franco has picked up at least one hit.
 He's also had 24 multi-hit games.

-- He has gone deep in eight games this season (11.1%), homering in 2.5% of his trips to the dish.
+- He has hit a long ball in 11.1% of his games this season, and 2.5% of his chances at the plate.

-- In 24 games this season (33.3%), Franco has picked up an RBI, and in eight of those games (11.1%) he had two or more.
+- Franco has had an RBI in 24 games this year (33.3%), including eight multi-RBI outings (11.1%).
 He has also driven in three or more of his team's runs in three contests.

+- He has scored in 30 of 72 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.